JonathanGrossman/python_basics/08_operators.md

 ## List of Operations

 In Python, you can work with numbers similar to how you would on a calculator.
 One thing that makes math with Python easier is that you don't have to learn special "Python math".
-Arithemtic operators are very similar to regular algebra.
+Arithmetic operators are very similar to regular algebra.

-Here are examples of the common basic arithematic operators in Python.
+Here are examples of the common basic arithmetic operators in Python.

 Add ( `+` )
 ```python